sloganking/FbxToMimic/README.md

 ## Plans

 - Convert FBX to JSON [Completed, See /Utils]
 - write program to convert JSON to DeepMimic Model file compatible JSON.
+[FbxToMimic.py is being written for this]